fghazouani/LLM-Ontology-Population/README.md

 │ ├── evaluate_llm_as_judge.py # Automated evaluation using LLM-as-a-Judge
 │ ├── data_preprocessing.py # Dataset preprocessing and cleaning
 │ ├── utils/ # Helper scripts and configuration modules
 │
+├── prompting_approach.ipynb # Scripts for prompting approach
+│
+├── one_shot_example.txt # Example used for one-shot prompting
+│
+├── template.txt # Template used for zero-shot prompting
+│
 ├── dataset.json # Fine-tuning dataset in JSON format
 │